 KU CREES Scholarship and Funding Opportunities

 For CREES awards, students are nominated by CREES faculty and staff.
 Award announcements are made in late spring.
-If you would like to be considered for one or more of these awards, please contact the CREES Director Mariya Omelicheva.
-Awards are based on AY 2013-2014 and are subject to change based on funding availability.
+If you would like to be considered for one or more of these awards, please contact the department at email@example.com.
+Awards are subject to change based on funding availability.

-Established by CREES donor Peter Jarosewycz, the Jarosewycz Family Scholarship is awarded to REES affiliated students with strong interests in Ukranian studies.
+Established by CREES donor Peter Jarosewycz, the Jarosewycz Family Scholarship is awarded to REES affiliated students with strong interests in Ukrainian studies.

 George C. Jerkovich Award

 Established by CREES donor George C. Jerkovich and awarded to both undergraduate and graduate students, this award is intended for those who have shown a strong dedication to the study of Southeast Europe and the Former Yugoslavia.
 Award amount: $1,500 per semester

 An annual award given to a REES student who shows a strong dedication to Ukrainian studies.
 Award amount: $100 of academic books per year